 However, SnC also have a dark side.
 This dark side arises because we are not designed to be old.
 As we age, mutations accumulate in stem cells.
 The mutant stem cells S' produce damaged cells D', which 'think' that there is an injury, and turn into SnC.
-As a result, the production rate of SnC rises with age, production ~ $\eta\tau$ .
+The number of such 'garbage producing units' rises linearly with age as we saw.
+As a result, the production rate of SnC rises with age, $production \sim \eta \tau$.
 The amount of SnCs rises throughout the body with age.
-The accumulation of SnC turns out to be much faster than linear with age - it is nearly exponential with age.
-In the next chapter we will understand the cause for this nearly exponential rise, due to saturation of removal capacity.
+Then, according to our law 2, their removal processes eventually saturates.
+The accumulation of SnC then accelerates and is faster than linear with age - it is super-exponential with age.
+In the next chapter we will understand the cause for this accelerating rise, due to saturation of removal capacity.